rmsanchez93/raul-rolodex/README.md

 # Raul's Rolodex

 Solo lab created for the purpose of practicing fetch.
 JSON data will include past alumni and instructors in an effort to showcase the underrepresented in tech.
+This Lab is going to be a stretch, try timing yourself and see if you can finish this in an hour and a half for added difficulty.

 ## Create Your Server